The Gardens of Temple Dinsley

 Eighteen years later, still more significant changes had been made to the Temple Dinsley garden, as

-This is the farthest part of the path that led from the west side of the mansion.
-It was paved, with
+Shown above is the farthest part of the path that led from the west side of the mansion.
+It was

-narrow grass verges and exuberant herbaceous flower beds on each side.
-The path that crossed
+paved, with narrow grass verges and exuberant herbaceous flower beds on each side.
+The path

-the main path can be seen at the foot of the steps.
-This garden was modified a few years later
+that crossed the main path can be seen at the foot of the steps.
+This garden was modified a few

 The steps were modified a few years later.